HungH206/HungH206/README.md

 My name is Hung Gia Hoang.
 I'm a Junior Computer Science student at the University of Houston with experience developing projects in hackathons and academic settings.
 I'm interested in developing full-stack applications, Machine Learning, AI, Data Science, and more.
 I'm willing to learn different things, work with different teams, and have some fun in the process! 😎

 ## Skills 🛠
-Programming: Python, C++, Java, JavaScript, HTML/CSS, PostgreSQL, Swift, Golang
+Programming: Python, C++, Java, JavaScript, HTML/CSS, PostgreSQL, Swift, Golang, C#, MySQL

-Frameworks: Node.js, React, TypeScript, Flask, FastAPI
+Frameworks: Node.js, React, TypeScript, Flask, FastAPI, RESTAPI

 Tools: Git/GitHub, Docker, VS Code, Xcode, Azure, Google Cloud, Figma, AWS